 Defenses

-A defendant can raise a legal defense to challenge a charge under this California law.
+You can raise a legal defense to challenge a charge under this California law.
 Some defenses include:

-- the defendant was falsely accused,
+- you were falsely accused,

 Penalties